4TUResearchData-Carpentries/data_carpentry_learners/README.md

      - [awesome-report.Rmd](https://github.com/4TUResearchData-Carpentries/data_carpentry_learners/blob/2025-07-01-ldev-delft/data-carpentry/documents/awesome-report.Rmd)

-> 💡**Tip:** You don't see the most recent lines of code?
-Refresh the page and see the new commands coming in!
+> 💡**Tip:** Not seeing the most recent lines of code?
+Try refreshing the page — new commands will appear as they're saved!

-> ℹ️ **Note**: you will only see non-empty folders.
-You still need to create folders to follow the workshop smoothly.
+> ℹ️ **Note**: GitHub only shows folders that have at least one file inside.
+Even if you don't see a folder in the notes, you still need to create it, as showed by the instructor.